netlify/build/CONTRIBUTING.md

                             -> netlify-cli
 ```

-Note that renovate should take care of opening PRs to update the relevant packages that depend upon the modules you just published.
+Note that Renovate should take care of opening PRs to update the relevant packages that depend upon the modules you just published.
 However, to make good use of your time, make sure to follow the dependency graph above.
-I.e. `@netlify/config` is a dependency of `@netlify/build`, so if you've just updated the former you should first start by updating `@netlify/build` and let renovate bundle those two changes together when updating buildbot.
+I.e. `@netlify/config` is a dependency of `@netlify/build`, so if you've just updated the former you should first start by updating `@netlify/build` and let Renovate bundle those two changes together when updating buildbot.

 ### Buildbot